alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Tracking our performance over time

 With the introduction of SLOs, we wanted to track performance over time, and share that information with stakeholders within the company.
-We implemented a monthly service review meeting, open to anyone who’s interested, to review and discuss the previous month of the service.
+We implemented a monthly service review meeting, open to anyone who's interested, to review and discuss the previous month of the service.

 We have also used this forum to review our on-call burden as a barometer of team health, and discuss remediation actions when we exceed our pager budget.